sbrisard/fftwpp/sphinx/installation.rst

 Installing the Python bindings
 ==============================

+The Python bindings are built with pybind11_, which must be installed.

 To install the pyfftwpp module, ``cd`` into the ``python`` subdirectory and run the ``setup.py`` script as follows.